the-engine-room/simsim-frontend/README.md

     npm install
 To download all needed depencies and packages

-In assets/gulpfile.js, change the proxy variable to your local url
+In assets/gulpfile.js, change the proxy variable to your local url.

+## Gulp Tasks

+There are two different tasks configured.

     gulp dev
-task is intended for development. has Browser Sync, does not minify, does not optimize images
+Task is intended for development.
+Has Browser Sync, does not minify, does not optimize images.
+Works off the /assets/src/ directory

     gulp build

-task is for production deployment, no watch progress, minifies everything, optimizies images
+task is for production deployment, no watch progress, minifies everything, optimizies images, copies all minified and optimized files to /assets/dist. **These are the files that are meant to be used in production**